Why this form is introduced:

 This is one more step taken by the Government to identify and eliminate shell companies.
 The government has taken a number of measures to crackdown shell companies i.e., companies operating only on a paper and being vehicles of either round-tripping or money laundering or to obscure ownership.
 First, during the year 2018, Government struck off about 2 lakhs companies who failed to file their financial statements or annual returns for two or more successive years and secondly more than three lakh directors were disqualified for non-filing of annual returns by their companies for three or more years.
 Also to avoid ghost or dummy directors MCA announced DIR-3 e-KYC by giving details such as personal mobile number, email IDs along with OTP verification and ID & address proof and also Government has mandated video recording at the time of obtaining DSC.

-Now the MCA has come out with a new notification requiring to file e-form INC-22A (ACTIVE – Active Company Tagging Identities and Verification) on or before 25th April 2019.
+- Now the MCA has come out with a new notification requiring to file e-form INC-22A(ACTIVE – Active Company Tagging Identities and Verification).
+The previous due date for submission of this return was 25th April 2019.
+This due date has been extended to 15-Jun-2019 as per MCA notification dated 25th April 2019.

-Who should file this form and due date for filing:
+Who should file this form and the due date for filing:

 Every Company incorporated on or before 31st December 2017.